 About This Project

-Many zoos offer opportunities to have up-close encounters with ambassador animals.
-These experiences have the potential to increase participants’ interest in animals, but also inspire them to take action to protect these animals in the wild.
-This study will use observations and interviews to explore how program facilitation, from open-ended participant-driven approaches to directed curriculum-driven approaches, can affect participants’ interest, learning, and conservation intentions.
+Many zoos offer opportunities for visitors to have up-close encounters with ambassador animals.
+These encounters have the potential to increase interest in these animals and hopefully inspire visitors to take action to protect animals in the wild.
+We will study how interactions with ambassador animals at the Bronx Zoo affects visitors’ interest, learning, and conservation intentions.

 Ask the ScientistsJoin The Discussion

 Up-close encounters with animals are powerful experiences for zoo visitors and research shows that a range of interactions can positively impact perceptions of animals, a critical precursor to inspiring conservation action.
 Zoos offer various ways for visitors to meet animals, including participant-driven programs in which visitors direct the discussion and facilitators are expert resources, as well as curriculum-driven programs in which facilitators actively guide the experience.
 Here we examine how facilitation affects participants’ reactions, learning, and conservation intentions during and after these experiences.
 Zoos prioritize conservation; using ambassador animals to capitalize on visitors’ excitement towards conservation intentions will advance their mission.

 Zoos and aquariums in the US serve millions of guests each year and are valued sources of science and conservation information.
 Their diverse guest base and status as wildlife and conservation experts positions them to inspire people to act on behalf of wildlife.
 Programs that provide animal encounters provide opportunities to emphasize conservation.
 Facilitating experiences with ambassadors require extensive investment by zoos in training staff and animals to work with guests.
 It is critical these experiences inspire and spark curiosity, and advance zoos' conservation missions.
 Studying two types of facilitated experiences will provide insight in how to design experiences to empower guests to act on behalf of wildlife.